MA in English/Literature

 Students who wish to apply for doctoral programs are advised to plan a curriculum that emphasizes the development of a broad knowledge of English and American literature, although some specialization in a single field may be appropriate.
 The student must maintain at least a 3.0 average to remain in the program: more than one C grade normally requires dismissal.
 A student not in residence must register each semester to remain in good standing.

-Students may wish to write a master’s thesis.
-Such students must submit to the graduate director a plan that shows adequate preparation for their proposed thesis, a brief prospectus of the proposed investigation and a signed approval from the faculty member with whom the student wishes to work.
+Students may wish to write a master's thesis.
+Such students must submit to their faculty adviser a plan that shows adequate preparation for their proposed thesis and a brief prospectus of the proposed investigation.
 The thesis is a substantial (50-75 pages) piece of original research or criticism.
-Only students whose thesis plan has been approved may register for ENG 599, Master’s Thesis; ENG 599 may be taken twice for credit, and it may be used for as many as two of the four electives required for the degree.
-When the thesis has been approved by the faculty adviser, the director of graduate programs appoints a qualified second reader to review it.
+The student must submit to the graduate director a signed approval from the faculty adviser.
+Only students whose thesis plan has been approved by the adviser and the graduate director may register for ENG 599, Master's Thesis; ENG 599 may be taken twice for credit, and it may be used for as many as two of the four electives required for the degree.
+When the thesis has been approved by the faculty adviser, it should be submitted to the Graduate School.
 Theses must conform to the Graduate School requirements, as outlined in the Faculty and Student Graduate Degree Handbook.
-Students may plan a course of study that does not include the writing of a thesis.
+Students may plan a course of study that does not include the writing of a thesis

 In addition to meeting the requirements for admission to the English Department's Master of Arts program (i.e., GRE general test scores, transcripts, recommendations and a critical writing sample), students wishing to enroll in this program must also submit a substantial portfolio of their work in fiction or poetry (not more than 50 pages of fiction or 25 pages of verse), along with a critical writing sample of 10-20 pages.
 On completion of the following requirements, students in this program receive the MA in English/creative writing: